minkcv/keyframe3d/docs/README.md

 The Scene Tree Controls pane contains buttons for creating, renaming, and deleting nodes, as well as creating camera nodes.
 All the buttons operate on the currently selected node in the Scene Tree.
-Buttons 'Create Node', 'Create Camera', and 'Create Wall' will use the name field for the name of the new node, or an automatic name.
+Buttons 'Create Node', and 'Create Camera' will use the name field for the name of the new node, or an automatic name.
 The names `root`, `default camera`, `key camera`, and `free camera` are reserved.
 The 'Create Node' button creates a new node empty node.
 The 'Rename Node' button renames the currently selected node to the name in the 'name' field.
 The 'Delete Node' button deletes the currently selected node and ALL of its children and ALL keyframe data for that node and its children.
 The 'Create Camera' button creates a new scene camera.
-The 'Create Wall' button creates a node with a plane that will have the same color as the background.
 The 'Duplicate Node' button duplicates the selected node and its children at the same level as the selected node.

 ## Scene Tree